NUWCDIVNPT/stig-manager/docs/user-guide/user-guide.rst

       :show_caption: True
       :title: Collection -> Manage -> Assets toolbar

+|

+Click on the "Labels" column header, or any other column header, to filter the Asset grid by the data in the selected column(s).

+.. thumbnail:: /assets/images/collection-manage-asset-panel-label-filtering.png
+      :width: 50%
+      :show_caption: True
+      :title: Asset Panel Label Filtering

 -------------------------------

 Create Asset
 ~~~~~~~~~~~~~~~
 Click the Create Asset button to create an Asset manually.
 Enter relevant Asset info in the popup window that appears.
-STIGs can also be assigned to the new Asset from this interface.
+STIGs and labels can also be assigned to the new Asset from this interface.

-.. thumbnail:: /assets/images/create-asset.png
+.. thumbnail:: /assets/images/collection-manage-asset-label-edit.png
       :width: 50%
       :show_caption: True
       :title: Create an Asset